-I now propose, in accordance with Standing Order 17.42, to resolve to exclude the public from the remainder of the meeting.
-Are Members content to agree?
-I see they are, and, in that case, we'll now move into private session for the rest of the day.
+Now, in accordance with Standing Order 17.42, we resolve to exclude the public from the remainder of the meeting.
+Are Members content to do so?
+We are.
+We'll now move into private session for the rest of the day.

 Derbyniwyd y cynnig.

 Daeth rhan gyhoeddus y cyfarfod i ben am 12:01.

 The public part of the meeting ended at 12:01.